Proven-Paradox/shaper-system/Handbook.md

 Granted By: Kinetic Dart

 #### Light
 You can generate light.
 This can be a radiant spell, carrying a flashlight, or something similar.
 If the light comes from a device, it can be assumed to always have fuel.
-You can cause the light to radiate outward, in which case it illuminates squares all around you out to Close range (about 20 feet), or to shine out like a cone or flashlight, in which case it illuminates squares in a direction out to Long range (about 60 feet).
+You can cause the light to radiate outward, in which case it illuminates Squares all around you out to Close range (about 20 feet), or to shine out like a cone or flashlight, in which case it illuminates Squares in a direction out to Long range (about 60 feet).
 This light does not penetrate magical darkness.
 Granted By: Elemental Attunement (Light)

 #### Mend